Hunt Draw Information

 - Second Tuesday in February (pending Commission approval)

-- Deer, fall turkey, fall javelina, bighorn sheep fall buffalo, pheasant
+- Deer, fall turkey, fall javelina, bighorn sheep, fall bison, sandhill crane

 - Second Tuesday in June (pending Commission approval)

-- Spring javelina, spring bear, spring turkey, spring buffalo
+- Spring javelina, spring bear, spring turkey, spring bison

 - Second Tuesday in October (pending Commission approval)

 Use the link below to view the last draw results.
 To access the number of bonus points you have accumulated for deer, antelope, elk, turkey, javelina, bighorn sheep, bison and bear, call 602 942-3000, option 2.
 You will need to provide your date of birth and department identification number, (for most people, this is their social security number).

 Learn More About Big Game Draw Process and Bonus Points